guneettt/alien-invasion-game/README.md

 # Alien Invasion Game using Python/Pygame
-## currently building the background, ned to set boundaries and add bullets element
+## currently building the background, need to set boundaries on the spaceship and add bullets feature